-This course is a study of the main areas of theoretical computer science and the hierarchical interconnections.
-Basic results relating to formal models of computation are studied, with emphasis on grammars and languages, finite automata, turning machines, and computational complexity.
+This course is a study of the main areas of theoretical computer science and their hierarchical interconnections.
+Basic results relating to formal models of computation are studied, with emphasis on grammars and languages, finite automata, Turning machines, and computational complexity.

-CSCI 4334 - Algorithm Design & Analysis (3-0-3)
+CSCI 4334 - Algorithm Design and Analysis (3-0-3)

-This course covers analysis of the complexity of algorithms, including sorting, searching, and graph algorithms; use the implementation of graphs.
+This course covers analysis of the complexity of algorithms, including sorting, searching, and graph algorithms; use and implementation of graphs.